fenos/Mex/README.md

 Mex::conversation()->from($user_id)->lists( array(['orderBy' => 'ASC', 'paginate' => 10) );
 ~~~

-If instead you need to retrive the archived lists of conversations you this method:
+If instead you need to retrive the archived lists of conversations you use this method:

 ~~~
 // you can have the parameters as above